Sautéed Carrots and Green Onions are so easy and delicious. Make this tasty dish and you’ll be adding it to your weekly menu, I guarantee!

-A successful vegetable dish, do not overcook.
-Parboil first.
-The definition of parboiling is to partially cook.
-Parboiling the vegetables before sauteing reduces cooking time and the chance of overcooking.
+What the hell is parboiling?
+Parboiling means to partially cook.
+Parboiling the vegetables before sauteing reduces cooking time and limits the chance of overcooking.

 This easy dish can be partially prepared a day or two before so you can make a fresh savory meal in a hurry.
-Pair this with roasted or grilled vegetables served over quinoa, a one-dish meal.
-Ideal!
+Try pairing this with wild rice or quinoa and there you have a one dish meal!

 Remember to have fun in the kitchen.
 Please share your comments and recipes so I can see how YOU made it your own.